omsingh2006-wq/TourEase/README.md

 # TourEase
-in this people can order food , can hook a bike or cab cab with driver and they can afford a bike or cab without driver
+in this people can order grocery, can book a bike or cab cab with driver and they can afford a bike or cab without driver